Back to Blog

 Money borrowed at a relatively low interest rate that helps you grow wealth over the long run -- like a mortgage or a student loan -- is considered good debt.
 High-interest consumer debt is the "bad" kind.

 We continue to make huge strides on the Copper app and cannot wait to show you what we are working on.
-In the meantime, we will continue to roll out educational resources like our Cheat Codes YouTube Channel where we review bite sized financial concepts.
+In the meantime, we will continue to roll out educational resources like our Money Moves YouTube Channel where we review bite sized financial concepts.
 We continue to build Copper with financial education as the cornerstone of everything we do and continue to push toward our goal of preparing upcoming generations for their financial futures.
 We look forward to going on this journey with you.